blankhart/purescript-windrose-router/README.md

   assert $ links.figures [1, 2, 3, 4] === "/figures/1/2/3/4"
 ```

-These functions should satisfy the property that, for each endpoint in the user's API, running `route` on the link produced by `allLinks` always produces the same `page` as the corresponding handler.
+These functions should satisfy the property that, for each endpoint in the user's API, running `route` on the link produced by `allLinks` always produces the same value as the corresponding handler.

 ```purescript
   quickCheck $ \username ->